Free for a week, then $19 for your first month

 Therapist Taking Notes with AI

-2. How the Technology Works
+How the AI Technology Works

 1. Advanced Speech-to-Text: Uses domain-specific acoustic models (mental-health lexicons, DSM-5 terms) for fewer mis-transcribes like dialecticaldiabolical.